kirenz/deep-learning/_build/html/_sources/docs/tensorflow.md

 Note that Keras offers many [code examples](https://keras.io/examples/) with short (less than 300 lines of code), focused demonstrations of deep learning workflows.
 All of the examples are written as Jupyter notebooks and can be run in one click in Google Colab.

-## Code example
+## First steps

 Next, we take a look at how to build a deep neural network model using TensorFlow 2 and Keras.

-The content is based on Laurence Moroney's excellent Tutorial "Intro to Machine Learning" (see the video below):
+The content is based on Laurence Moroney's excellent Tutorial "Intro to Machine Learning" (see video below):

 :::{Note}
-You'll find the Jupyter Notebook for this example in the next section.
 :::

 <br>